Conrad-S/microsoft-agentic-framework-sample/README.md

       .GetChatClient("gpt-4.1")
       .CreateAIAgent(instructions: "You are good at telling jokes.");

-  // send the question and get the response. var response = await agent.RunAsync("Tell me a joke about a pirate.");
+  // ask a question and get the response. var response = await agent.RunAsync("Tell me a joke about a pirate.");
 ```